hubidu/codeceptjs-testbook/README.md

 - FIX Find reason for before hook failures
 - FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
+- Record test runs on the server
+- Store test runs in a database
 - Start/Stop phantomjs before testrun
 - Run tests for all devices
 - Run tests continuously